Ailments Covered Under Social Security Disability (SSDI & SSI)

 If you have the reports already done, the SSA can more quickly assess your claim for approval or denial.

 Does your medical condition have to match a Blue Book listing?

-In cases like these, your Social Security Office Arlington destination will consider your work capacity.
+In cases like these, your Social Security Office in Arlington will consider your work capacity.
 It will evaluate your condition and determine if there is any work that you can perform.
 If not, then you may receive disability benefits.

-Again, if your condition is not listed in the Blue Book, and you are unable to work, you may be approved under a medical-vocational allowance.
-This determination is mostly based on your work history, your work ability, your education level, and your disability qualifications.
+Again, if your condition is not listed in the Blue Book and you are unable to work, you may be approved under a medical-vocational allowance.
+This determination is mostly based on your work history, your work ability, your education level and your disability qualifications.

-What are diseases not listed in the Blue Book?
+What diseases are not listed in the Blue Book?

 To avoid any confusion, it’s a good idea to be aware of the conditions not listed in the Blue Book.

 - Degenerative disc disease